rcamacho89/OCI/Workshop_Terraform/README.md

 provider.tf --> Where we declare which provider we are using in Terraform, in this case we are working with OCI.

-Network.tf --> Here we have the resources that we are creating such as VCN's, Route Tables, Internet Gateways, Security List and etc.
+network.tf --> Here we have the resources that we are creating such as VCN's, Route Tables, Internet Gateways, Security List and etc.

-Compute.tf --> Here we have the compute resources, instance-a and instance-b.
+compute.tf --> Here we have the compute resources, instance-a and instance-b.

 lb.tf --> Here we have the load balancer structure.